Hidden Assets During Divorce in Nevada

 Hiding assets can be motivated by a variety of reasons, such as greed or the feeling of justification because of the other spouse’s behavior, but doing so is strictly prohibited under Nevada law.

-Unfortunately, concealed assets often go undiscovered if the attorney handling your case doesn’t have experience discovering these assets in a Las Vegas divorce proceeding.
+Unfortunately, concealed assets often go undiscovered if the lawyer handling your case doesn’t have experience discovering these assets in a divorce proceeding.

 When faced with a divorce, the distribution of community assets and debts can have a major impact on a spouse’s financial future.
 Unfortunately, there is no often way to know if a spouse is hiding assets in a divorce without doing extensive and meticulous research.

-An experienced Las Vegas divorce attorney knows the methods to uncover hidden assets so that the client’s interests are protected and their financial future is not put at risk.
-The family law attorneys at Mills & Anderson are experienced in discovering hidden assets and handling complex issues that arise in divorces including; division of marital property, separate property, child support, alimony/spousal support, and parental rights.
+An experienced lawyer knows the methods to uncover hidden assets so that the client’s interests are protected and their financial future is not put at risk.
+The attorneys at Mills & Anderson are experienced in discovering hidden assets and handling complex issues, including division of marital property, separate property, child support, alimony/spousal support, and parental rights.

 Hidden Assets Information Center